jarelllama/Scam-Blocklist/README.md

 <li>Intended for collated blocklists cautious about size</li>
 <li>Does not use sources whose domains cannot be filtered by date added</li>
 <li>Only retrieves domains added in the last month by their respective sources (this is not the same as the domain registration date), whereas the full blocklist includes domains added from 2 months back and onwards</li>
-<li>Parked domains are removed from the list.
-This is currently only being done for the light version due to the processing time required</li>
 <li>!
-Dead domains that become alive again are not added back to the blocklist (due to limitations in the way the dead domains are recorded)</li>
+Dead and parked domains that become alive/unparked are not added back to the blocklist (due to limitations in the way these domains are recorded)</li>
 </ul>
 Sources excluded from the light version are marked in SOURCES.md.
 <br>